Cartan ribbonization and a topological inspection: The Initial Setting

-Based on the orientation of the angular velocity vector relative to the common tangent space of $g_{t}(S)$ and $\tilde{S}$, we introduce the following terminology for the instantaneous motion -- which extends directly to the entire motion.
+Based on the orientation of the angular velocity vector relative to the common tangent plane of $g_{t}(S)$ and $\tilde{S}$, we introduce the following terminology for the instantaneous motion -- which extends directly to the entire motion.

-\begin{definition} The instantaneous rotational motion $g_t$ is a \emph{pure spinning} if the angular velocity vector $\omega_{t}$ is orthogonal to the 2D tangent space $T_{\tilde{\gamma}(t)}\tilde{S}$, and a \emph{pure twisting} if $\omega_{t}$ is proportional to the tangent vector $e(t)$.
+\begin{definition} The instantaneous rotational framed motion $g_t$ is a \emph{pure spinning} if the angular velocity vector $\omega_{t}$ is orthogonal to the tangent plane $T_{\tilde{\gamma}(t)}\tilde{S}$, and a \emph{pure twisting} if $\omega_{t}$ is proportional to the tangent vector $\tilde{e}(t)$.
 Finally, the motion $g_t$ will be called a \emph{standard rolling} if $\omega_{t}$ does not contain a spinning component and is not a pure twisting, i.e.~a standard rolling of $S$ on $\tilde{S}$ is characterized by the condition that there exist smooth functions $a$ and $b$ such that $\omega_{t}$ decomposes as follows for all $t$:

 \end{definition}